Teachings

 The Cloak That Warms Can Become a Cell

 Al-Muddaththir teaches me to distinguish the veil that heals from the veil that imprisons.
 The dithār (cloak, covering) can soothe for a moment, but it becomes a cell when it serves to flee the trust.
-The surah then imposes an escape plan: rising, purification, rupture, disinterest, patience – before time contracts.
+The surah then imposes an escape plan: rising, purification, rupture, freedom from transaction, patience – before time contracts.

 Read more